Minneapolis

 - Damages.
 You are, in reality, injured.

-Personal injury claimants can invite expert witnesses to testify to a breach of duty.
+To help prove liability, a personal injury attorney can invite expert witnesses to testify to a breach of duty.
 Expert witnesses provide helpful industry insights that jury laypeople may not have.
 Injured parties can also support their claims with other evidence of normal industry behavior, as well as circumstantial evidence.

 In Minnesota, victims of truck accidents can receive compensation even if they contributed to the accident.
 Injured parties can pursue damages from an accident if they are half responsible or less.
 However, Minnesota law requires that courts reduce recoverable damages by the victim’s portion of responsibility.